eli2023777/my-cards/README.md

 We welcome contributions!
 Feel free to open Issues and submit Pull Requests with suggestions for improvements and bug fixes.

-## License

-This project is licensed under the MIT License.
-For more details, refer to the [LICENSE](LICENSE) file.

 ## Credits

 This application was inspired by similar projects and built using various open-source technologies.
 Thanks to all the developer communities!